-Figure 15: Out-of-Merit Dispatch and Congestion Events October 2017 - December 2017 following:
+Figure 15: Out-of-Merit Dispatch and Congestion Events

-The figure shows two days, December 28 and 29, with flow-based curtailments (represented by the blue bar) that had impact over 1 MW.

-We reviewed the circumstances and found the
+The figure shows one day, January 7, with flow-based curtailments (represented by the blue bar) that had impact over two MWs.
+We reviewed the circumstances and found that the prolonged extreme cold conditions and resulting high peak loads dispatch pattern on this day to be reasonable and justified.